 Core Strategy Policy CS1 seeks to work proactively with developers through development proposals to improve the borough's sustainability.
 This is measured through an increase in the use of the pre-application process as a way of managing and shaping development proposals at the earliest opportunity.
-Within the last twelve months, the Council received 234 pre-application requests.
-This is a 14.6% decrease in the number of pre-application requests received from the previous monitoring period (274).
-When compared to the total number of applications received, pre-applications represent 14.2% of all applications received within this monitoring period (compared to 19.3% within the previous year).
-The number of applications submitted in the year (1,651) is the highest since 2017, which may be the cause for the decline in percentage of pre-applications received.
+Within the last twelve months, the Council received 253 pre-application requests.
+This was an 8.1% increase in the number of pre-application requests received from the previous monitoring period (234).
+When compared to the total number of applications received, pre-applications represent 19.6% of all applications received within this monitoring period (compared to 14.2% within the previous year).
+The number of applications received in the year (1,290) was down on the number of applications received from the previous year (1,651).

 In order to ensure a presumption in favour of sustainable development, a performance indicator for Core Strategy Policy CS1 monitors decisions to be made in a timely manner.
-For this monitoring period, 81% of major developments and 86% of non-major developments were determined in a timely manner (respectively less than 13 weeks and less than 8 weeks).
+For this monitoring period, 90% of major developments and 84% of non-major developments were determined in a timely manner (respectively less than 13 weeks and less than 8 weeks).
 This is above both the Government and the Council targets and also above the national average.